6 Introduction to the Command Line

 Dancing Feel Having Night Watch You

 Wow, what a mess!
-How would you retrieve all the files?
-Thanks to your wonderful teachers you have learnt how to use find and can simply run:
+How would we retrieve all the files?
+Thanks to our wonderful teachers we have learnt how to use find and can simply run the following.

 find Boosted-BBB -type f -name '*JPG*'